Cleft Palate Repair

 A cleft palate involves the roof of the mouth and may involve the alveolus (gum), hard palate, and soft palate.
 The cleft may be unilateral or bilateral.
 Repair of the cleft is generally performed between 8-10 months of age to prepare the child for the development of speech.
 During the repair, the existing palate tissue is moved to the middle and the muscle sling of the soft palate is reconstructed.
 The remaining open areas on the sides of the palate will heal on their own in very short order.

 Dr. Michael Sundine is a renowned plastic and reconstructive surgeon in Newport Beach.
-Throughout his career he has helped many patients suffering from abnormalities such as cleft lip and cleft palate.
-He also performs cosmetic procedures such as breast augmentation, tummy tuck and facelift in Newport Beach.
-Other popular procedures at his practice include chin implant surgery, blepharoplasty and rhinoplasty in Orange County.
+Throughout his career, he has helped many patients suffering from abnormalities such as cleft lip and cleft palate.
+If you’d like to book a consultation with Dr. Sundine please contact us today!

 You will be given a prescription for Tylenol® with codeine elixir for pain.
 You may use this medication every six hours as needed for pain.
 You may also use plain children’s Tylenol® liquid for pain.